 • it is a wonderful form of interaction for both you and your cat and can be a wonderful bonding occupation;

-• allow you to keep an eye on your cat's coat and skin for potential problems, such as parasites and skin conditions etc.
+• allow you to keep an eye on your cat's coat and skin for potential problems, such as parasites, skin conditions, etc.

-Use quality cat foodOther ways to reduce a cat’s shedding is to keep your cat healthy and feed her quality cat food.
-You should feed your cat with nutritionally complete and balanced cat food with all the nutrients a cat requires for healthy skin and hair coat.
+Use quality cat foodOther ways to reduce the shedding in cats is to keep them healthy and feed quality food.
+You should feed your kitty with nutritionally complete and balanced cat food with all the nutrients required for healthy skin and hair coat.
 Some products can be applied to your cat’s hair coat to reduce daily shedding.
-There are vitamins derived from fish oils, available at pet shops and veterinarians, which can also help.
+There are vitamins derived from fish oils available at pet shops and veterinarians, which can also help.
 They provide omega-3 fatty acids that strengthen the coat.
 Also available are topical sprays, which alter and reduce the shedding cycle.

 If the heavy shedding is consistent throughout the year, the cats may have a food sensitivity or a dust allergy.
-In extreme shedding cases, when your cat is actually sick from excessive hair balls, some veterinarians recommend shaving the cat three to four times a year.
+In extreme cases, when your cat is actually sick from excessive hairballs, some veterinarians recommend shaving the cat three to four times a year.
 But In both cases, you should consult your veterinarian to determine the cause of such shedding.

 Don't forget to share this post if you think it is helpful!